-Most eye injuries in Australia are minor, but some workplace accidents can result in serious injury, vision loss or blindness.
+Most in Australia are minor, but some workplace accidents can result in serious injury, or blindness.
 Any job that involves airborne particles or hazardous substances, carries a risk of eye injury.
 Handling chemicals under high pressure or managing a strap under tension, which may suddenly release, are added risks.

 The eye is extremely delicate and permanent vision loss can result from a relatively minor injury.

 Ordinary eye wear doesn’t adequately protect you against injury.
 In fact, contact lenses may make an eye injury worse.
 In Australia, men of working age are most at risk of serious eye injuries.

 The risk of workplace eye injuries is reduced if proper prevention measures are followed.
 Pay attention to your working environment and always wear eye protection when you’re required to do high-risk work.

 High-risk jobs and eye safety